Picnic at Henley Royal Regatta - the ultimate guide

 The Regatta normally runs between Wednesday and Sunday during the first week of July.
 This year it is scheduled to take place between the 3rd and the 7th of July 2019.

 By far the busiest day is Saturday, followed by Friday.
 Sunday is reserved for the finals of the races and prize-giving, but for whatever reason, has never been particularly busy for members of the public.
-In recent years, the organisers have tried to develop Sunday into a family day.
+In recent years, the organisers have tried to attract more people by developing Sunday into a family day.

 Organising your picnic